SWORDOFSKILLS/playofgame.github.io/README.md

 DeViL Youtube Link: [[POG] DeViL War brokers](https://www.youtube.com/channel/UCk5Ec29oOy2po6lKqgCmLQg)

-Story about swordofskills failed to form a team and start joining IMT:

-## The truth that why I can’t create squad :

-I don’t have friends to help me create a new squad.
-So I created those fake accounts to support my squad.
-However, they need me to verify those accounts with telephone no which I don’t have.
-Finally I gave up and joined [IMT]

 ## Story about POG

 Introducing to you.......
 Play Of Game (POG)!
 A Discord server made to represent the POG squad of War Brokers game, POG is a squad with 18 members and growing.
 The founder of POG are DeViL & SWORDOFSKILLS.